Compression Gloves And Gauntlets

 per page

-A lymphedema glove or hand gauntlet is usually worn during the secondary or “maintenance” phase of lymphedema treatment, after completion of complete decongestive therapy (CDT).
-Compression gloves and gauntlets are made in a variety of sizes and colors, and are specially designed to fit the various anatomical structures of the hand.
-A compression gauntlet provides gradient compression over the dorsum of the hand, while a lymphedema glove provides extended compression to the fingers.
-Most manufacturers also offer matching arm sleeves for lymphedema, that can be used along with the compression gauntlet or compression glove to provide complete upper extremity compression for treating lymphedema of the arm.
+Compression gloves for hands used as a lymphedema glove or hand gauntlet is usually worn during the secondary, or "maintenance" phase of lymphedema treatment which occurs after completion of lymphedema complete decongestive therapy (CDT).
+Hand compression gloves and gauntlets are made in a variety of sizes and colors, and are specially designed to fit the various anatomical structures of the hand.
+A hand compression gauntlet provides gradient compression over the dorsum of the hand, while a lymphedema glove provides extended compression to the fingers.
+Most manufacturers also offer matching arm sleeves for lymphedema, that can be used along with the hand compression gauntlet or hand compression glove to provide complete upper extremity compression for treating lymphedema of the arm.

-Compression gloves for lymphedema and hand gauntlets are rated as to the amount of compression they apply, and it is important to choose the correct compression level that is required.
+Hand compression gloves for lymphedema / compression gloves for hand swelling and hand gauntlets are rated as to the amount of compression they apply, and it is important to choose the correct compression level that is required.
 Compression is measured in units referred to as millimeters of mercury or “mmHg” and should selected for treatment as follows.

 • Class 0: 15 - 20 mmHg – for those at risk for lymphedema